wanderingcrow/mm4-contentful/README.md

 ## Other Things of Interest
 ### Hosting
 Netlify is a great webhost and works flawlessly with the contentful_middleman gem.
 Essentially, you can tell it to rebuild every time you push a new version to Github or your client adds new content.
+Please note, Netlify handles a lot of the [performance stuff](https://www.netlify.com/features) already, including compression, so if you're using them as a host, you don't need to sweat that stuff a whole lot.

 ### Other Options
 The contentful_middleman gem is great for a lot of reasons (including being able to produce dynamic pages like you'd want in a blog).
 If you just need minor snippets of content though (and you're not doing new dynamicallly created pages), you might want to import Contentful data via Angular.
 It's a 10-15 second wait before you see new content vs the 1-5 minutes it takes Netlify to push a new build.